-This species have had a lot of names such as Lamprologus leleupi, Lamprologus leleupi leleupi, Lamprologus leleupi melas, Neolamprologus leleupi leleupi, Neolamprologus leleupi melas.
+Many synonyms have been used for this species: Lamprologus leleupi, Lamprologus leleupi leleupi, Lamprologus leleupi melas, Neolamprologus leleupi leleupi, Neolamprologus leleupi melas.

-This species only resides in the Northwest part of lake Tanganyika.
-Depending on the other species in that region it will be present on a depth of 3 to 40 metres.
+This species only occurs in the northwest of Lake Tanganyika.
+Depending on the other species present, they occur at depths of 3 to 40 meters.

-As most Tanganyika cichlids this Neolamprologus leleupi has a fierce character.
-They will stand their ground and will not cover, even for larger fish.
-They can be kept fairly well with most other species.
+Like most Tanganyika cichlids, the Neolamprologus leleupi has a fierce character.
+They hold their own and do not shy away from larger fish.
+They usually combine well with most other species.

-After 2 to 4 days the eggs will hatch.
-The larvae are gathered on the bottom of the hole.
-After about a week they will start to free swim and they off in the free world.
-Both male and female take turns in caring for their brood.
-The fry will remain with the parents until near adulthood.
-At this point they need to be separated as they will be seen as competition by the parents.
-A few offspring with the parents seem to make the breeding go easier.
-The parents have a better understanding and don’t have much time to quarrel.
-The fry can be fed with grounded flakes or newly hatched artemia.
+The eggs hatch after 2 to 4 days.
+The larvae are collected at the bottom of the cave.
+After about a week they can swim freely and go out into the wide world.
+Both parents take turns caring for their young.
+They stay with their parents until they are almost fully grown.
+After this, you have to remove them because they will then be seen as competition.
+Apparently, breeding goes better if a number of young stay with the pair.
+The parents then have a better relationship and do not have as much time to argue.
+The young larvae can be fed with crushed flakes or newly hatched brine shrimp.